32 Creative DIY Paint Projects to Try This Weekend

 This pillow's painted cover is sewn from a flour sack towel.
 Choose a pillow form, then fold and trim your towel to size.
 The cut towel should wrap around the pillow completely with an additional 1 inch on three sides for seam allowances.
-With right sides facing, sew the side seams together using a 1/2-inch seam allowance.
+With right sides facing, sew the side seams together using a ½-inch seam allowance.
 Sew the remaining side, leaving a 4-inch opening in the middle.
 Turn the pillow cover right side out, lay flat, and insert a piece of cardboard to prevent paint from bleeding.
-Use painter's tape to make stripes on one side.
+Use painters tape to make stripes on one side.
 Spray fabric paint over the untaped areas as desired and according to manufacturer's directions.
 Let dry and remove tape.
 Add stripes as desired in a second color.
 Let dry and insert your pillow form.
 Whipstitch the opening closed.

-Jazz up plain white glass vases with customized painted designs.
+Jazz up plain white glass vases with custom painted designs.
 Mix glass paint with a few drops of paint thinner.
 If desired, adjust the amount of paint thinner to achieve varying viscosities and results, such as drips and runs.
 Paint freehand designs on each vase using an acrylic brush.

 Brighten a basic solid-color lamp base with delicate motifs.
 A white oil-paint marker is the perfect tool to put your sketches in the spotlight.
 Draw simple spirals and interlocking paisley or flower patterns for an intricate look.
 Start at the top and work your way down for the best results.